sebqq/feather1s/README.md

 ---

 A package which make creation of customized icon packs easier.
-First of all I thank to Cole Bemis for this beautiful icon set that he has created.
+First of big thanks to Cole Bemis for this beautiful icon set that he has created.

 ![](https://user-images.githubusercontent.com/33039909/61520055-a4576b00-aa0d-11e9-9308-3c96707f699c.png)